pulumi/examples/aws-ts-airflow/README.md

-A Pulumi program to deploy an RDS Postgres instance and containerized Airflow
+A Pulumi program to deploy an RDS Postgres instance and containerized Airflow.